Chocolate Vegan Cake | Sugar-Free

 I love to add a few strawberries, raspberries, blueberries, or a combination of them to this cake because it makes a beautiful display.
 If you want to really take it over the top, sprinkle a little Homemade Powdered Sugar over the top.

-- This cake recipe is not gluten-free, but Minimalist Baker has a great GF Baking Guide that can help convert this cake.
+No, but Minimalist Baker has a great GF Baking Guide that can help convert these cupcakes.
+The frosting is already gluten-free.

 For those of you new to the whole food plant-based lifestyle, we’ve created a FREE 7-Day Plant-Based Menu Planner to help you get started!